 Here are some current ways you can volunteer your time or resources:

 On the third Thursday of each month, Starmount hosts a lunch at Higher Ground.
-Higher Ground is a support facility for those living with HIV.
-Higher Ground's guests are a delightful group of people who appreciate the meal and the comraderie of hosts who join them for lunch.
-If you'd like to help by providing drinks or food items, or delivering and serving lunch, please contact Evelyn Garrison at firstname.lastname@example.org.
+Higher Ground is a support facility for those living with HIV that is maintained by Triad Health Project.
+If you'd like to help by providing drinks or food items, or serving lunch, please contact Evelyn Garrison at email@example.com.
+In addition, you can support our ongoing collections for Triad Health Project.
+Click the image for a list of needed supplies and drop your donations in the collection bin in the Gathering Space.

 Providing housing is another mission that Starmount is committed to.
 We support Habitat for Humanity and often send volunteers to lend hands to their building projects.
 Recently, Starmount partnered with Tiny House Community Development to provide funding and manpower to build a tiny house.
 The house was constructed on the church grounds and then moved to its permanent home in a community in High Point.
 There will be a few more work days this summer to finish the house.
 Contact Kevin Kattmann at firstname.lastname@example.org if you are interested in helping.